abcdesktopio/docs/opsdocs/docs/3.0/setup/kubernetes_abcdesktop.md

 * The JSON Web Tokens user is verified with the abcdesktop jwt user signing public keys by pyos
 > As multiple pods of pyos can run simultaneously, the same private and public keys value are stored into kubernetes secret.

-The abcdesktop jwt desktop payload public key is read by nginx lua script and by pyos, export the public key using the `RSAPublicKey_out` option, to use the `RSAPublicKey` format.
-The `RSAPublicKey` format make key file format compatible between python and lua.
+The abcdesktop jwt desktop payload public key is read by `nginx lua script`.
+The exported the public key need the `RSAPublicKey_out` option, to use the `RSAPublicKey` format.
+The `RSAPublicKey` format make key file format compatible between `python 3.x jwt module` and `lua jwt lib`.

 The following commands will let you create all necessary keys :